 OneFamily

-Home > Investing for beginners > Video: What is climate-friendly investing?
+Home > Investing for beginners > Video: What is climate-focused investing?

-We often talk about the climate-friendly investment options we offer at OneFamily.
+We often talk about the climate-focused investment options we offer at OneFamily.

-Customer Experience and Quality Assurance Manager, Helen Kimber, met with Altaf Kassam, an Investment Strategist at SSGA, to share with him some of the questions our customers tend to ask about climate-friendly investing.
+Customer Experience and Quality Assurance Manager, Helen Kimber, met with Altaf Kassam, an Investment Strategist at SSGA, to share with him some of the questions our customers tend to ask about sustainable investing.

 Altaf explained how a SSGA algorithm selects which companies to avoid when choosing where to invest your money.
 He told Helen about how investment choices can contribute to tackling the climate emergency and addressed concerns that this type of investing could be less profitable.